Eyes and Ears

 Copyright of everything else

-Other than the public-domain melodies, everything else about the book is copyright 2004 by Benjamin Crowell, and licensed under the Creative Commons Attribution-ShareAlike license.
+Other than the public-domain melodies, everything else about the book is copyright 2004 by Benjamin Crowell, and licensed under your choice of the Creative Commons Attribution-ShareAlike license or GPL v3.
 This includes the original music I've written for the book, as well as the copyright for the anthologizing of the melodies (i.e., selecting and collecting them, which is subject to its own copyright even though most of the melodies are public domain).

 Customizing the Book